xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/command.md

 indicating not enough inputs)

 !!! warning
     Due to IO overrides, command tests could not run in parallel.
-    For junit 5, such tests could be annotated with [`@Isolated`](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parallel-execution-synchronization)
+    For JUnit 5, such tests could be annotated with [`@Isolated`](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parallel-execution-synchronization)
     (to prevent execution in parallel with other tests)

 ### Configuration